Palestinian Authority Financing of Terrorism

 PMW examined PA financial reports and determined that at least $159 million was transferred to terrorists and their families in 2020.
 This was 3.25% of the PA’s total budget (Maurice Hirsch, Itamar Marcus, and Nan Jacques Zilberdik, “How much did the PA spend on terrorists' salaries in 2020?”
 PMW, February 22, 2021).

 PMW underestimated the payments.
-PLO Commissioner for Prisoners’ Affairs Qadri Abu Bakr said the PA spends around $15 million per month on salaries and the total was close to $181 million for 2020.
+PLO Commissioner for Prisoners’ Affairs Qadri Abu Bakr said the PA spends around $15 million monthly on salaries, close to $181 million altogether for 2020.
 Abu Bakr said 7,500 released Palestinian prisoners receive payments, as do 4,500 who are still incarcerated.

 To make it more difficult, starting in 2021, Israel imposes sanctions on banks that allow Palestinians to collect payments.
-The PLO paid the salaries of prisoners three months in advance in late December to get around the sanctions while it explored other options (Aaron Boxerman, “PLO says $15 million per month being paid in terror stipends,” Times of Israel, March 4, 2021).
+In late December, the PLO paid prisoners’ salaries three months in advance to circumvent the sanctions while exploring other options (Aaron Boxerman, “PLO says $15 million per month being paid in terror stipends,” Times of Israel, March 4, 2021).

 Following the passage of an Israeli law that would expose them to criminal and civil liability, banks in the PA closed 35,000 bank accounts of imprisoned terrorists, released terrorists and families of dead terrorists.
 This did not stop the PA from continuing payments.
 On April 5, 2021, the Commission of Prisoners’ Affairs said the salaries would be paid through the Palestinian post office branches, which recipients complained involved a “humiliating” process (Maurice Hirsch and Itamar Marcus, “PMW caused the closure of 35,000 bank accounts of terrorists,” Palestinian Media Watch, May 5, 2021; “Palestinians complain of ‘humiliating’ wait at [the] post office to collect PA terror stipends,” JNS, June 18, 2021).
 In July, Israel announced it withhold $180 million in tax revenue it collected on behalf of the PA in 2020, or about 7 percent of the PA’s total tax revenue, to offset payments to terrorists (“Israel to Withhold $180 Million in Palestinian Funds Over Militant Stipends,” Reuters, July 11, 2021).